Haydz/haydz.github.io/_posts/2020-04-26-ThreatDefense.md

 [Workshop](https://www.eventbrite.com/e/dc416-x-trend-micro-virtual-threat-defense-workshop-hybrid-cloud-edition-tickets-94851686949)
 ![](/images/threatdefense/image_9.png)

+> At this workshop you will be working in teams with a scenario - a company is currently under attack.
+You are in charge of its protection.
+Live the adrenaline by defending the company from different attacks in real time whose objective is to steal the most important part of your business: Information.
+Be part of this experience and strengthen your security strategy, with the expert help.
+The aim is to win the Threat Defense Challenge, by gaining the most points through a series of discovery and attack challenges.
+Are you ready for the challenge?

+The workshop had three phases based on hybrid data centre use cases:
+* Forensic - to find out what happened – to discover/obtain information
+* Defense – to define the protection strategy
+* Proactive – to set the security needed to avoid being compromised again

 ## How long was the event?
 It was on a Saturday from 9am to 3:30pm.
 6 and a half hours